Bilingual sign: Europe

 In Germany, first bilingual German–Sorbian road and street signs as well as city-limit signs and train station signs were introduced in the 1950s in Lusatia.
 After reunification, at least bilingual city-limit signs were also adapted in some regions, were Danish or Frisian are spoken.
 In Brandenburg and Saxony, German and Sorbian place names nowadays have to be shown in the same size, with German names on the top.

 In Finland, multilingual signs appeared at the end of the 19th century.
 The signs were in the official languages Swedish, Finnish and, during that period, also Russian.
 After the independence of Finland, the signs became bilingual Finnish–Swedish in the official bilingual areas of the country and bilingual Finnish–Sami in the northern parts.

-Bilingual signs are used in the United Kingdom.
+In the United Kingdom, bilingual signs are used various parts of the country.
 In Wales, Welsh and English are official languages and most road signs are bilingual.
 Until 2016 each local authority decided which language is shown first, from 2016 new signage will feature Welsh first.
 In Scotland, Scottish Gaelic is increasingly visible on road signs, not only in the north-west and on the islands, but also on main primary routes.
 Railway station signs and signs on public buildings such as the Scottish Parliament are increasingly bilingual.
 In Northern Ireland, some signs in Irish and/or Ulster Scots are found.
-In Cornwall, some signs such as street names are found in English and Cornish; and similarly in the Isle of Man in English and Manx Gaelic.
+In Cornwall, some signs such as street names are found in English and Cornish; and similarly in the Crown Dependency of the Isle of Man in English and Manx Gaelic.

 In parts of Slovenia, where languages other than Slovene are official (Italian in parts of Slovenian Istria and Hungarian in parts of Prekmurje), the law requires all official signs (including road signs) to be in both official languages.
 This regulation is not always strictly enforced, but nevertheless all road signs in these areas are bilingual.

 In many regions of Poland bilingual signs are used: Polish and Ruthenian in Lemkivshchyna, Polish and German in Upper Silesia and other locations (e.g. in Slubice), Polish and Lithuanian in Puńsk commune and Polish and Kashubian in Pomerania.

 European airports have signs that are generally bilingual with the local language and English, although there are significant variations between countries.
 In multilingual countries such as Belgium and Switzerland, airports generally have signs in three or four languages.
 Some airports, such as Amsterdam Airport Schiphol, are used primarily by international travellers, and choose to use monolingual English signs, even though they are located in a country whose native language is not English.